crane-hiromu/UICollectionView_CellRegistration_Sample/README.md

 ## Description

+There are some sample code of UICollectionView CellRegistration.

-Extending the code of UICollectionView CellRegistration.
+I extend the code of UICollectionView CellRegistration.

 You should read [here](https://qiita.com/hcrane/private/c89a256130040adb46dd).